Isaac25silva/Goalkeeper-DNN/README.md

 ### Setup

-Compile the code of the robot running *./setup.sh* in RoboFEI-DNN directory.
+Compile the code of the robot running *./setup.sh* in Goalkeeper-DNN directory.

 ### OS and dependencies.